N-Wouda/ALNS/README.md

 ### Contributing

 We are very grateful for any contributions you are willing to make.
 Please have a look [here][3] to get started.
-If you aim to make a large change, it likely helpful to discuss the change first in a new GitHub issue.
+If you aim to make a large change, it is helpful to discuss the change first in a new GitHub issue.
 Feel free to open one!